Goldsmith42/dave-csharp/README.md

 This is a C# implementation of id Software's classic game, Dangerous Dave, inspired by MaiZure's C implementation and video series: https://github.com/MaiZure/lmdave/
 For the Node.js version, see this repository: https://github.com/Goldsmith42/dave-nodejs

-This implementation goes about as far as MaiZure's did, but the end goal is to go further and finish the implementation.
+This implementation goes slightly further than MaiZure's did, and the end goal is to go further and finish the implementation.
 This is mostly intended as a programming exercise.

-See the `TODO` file for things that are on the roadmap.

 ## Usage